Greedeks/Pulse/README.md

 - Author avatar and author name – links to GitHub profile
 - Tag – links to the corresponding release
 - Label – *Release*, *Latest release* or *Pre-release*
 - Published date, updated date, release size
+- Contributor avatars – links to their GitHub profiles

 **Assets**
 - Only releases containing assets are displayed